dockerwest/nginx-symfony3/README.md

-Nginx image for laravel 5
+Nginx image for symfony 3
 =========================

-Nginx container for Laravel 5 applications.
-Laravel is not installed in the Image.
+Nginx container for Symfony 3 applications.
+Symfony is not installed in the Image.

 Versions
 --------